MC Hammer’s breakout smash ‘U Can’t Touch This’ is 30 years old: The inside story of its iconic video

 Due in no small part to his three-year stint in the Navy, Hammer (born Stanley Kirk Burrell) has been referred to as “a demanding taskmaster,” who, according to a 1990 Rolling Stone cover story, would fine members of his entourage $100 if they broke curfew on tour.

-“We were like so impressed by their dedication, their organization, their drive, their talent, everything,” Wainwright says.
+“We were like, so impressed by their dedication, their organization, their drive, their talent, everything,” Wainwright says.
 “And we just went all day.
 We shot for, like, 22 hours.
 It was crazy.”

 That’s what kicked off what would become a longstanding relationship between Hammer and Wainwright.